IgniteUI/igniteui-docfx/en/components/grids_templates/row_pinning.md

 ### Row Pinning Limitations

 * Only records that exist in the data source can be pinned.
-* Row pinning is not exported to excel.
+* The row pinning state is not exported to excel.
 The grid is exported as if no row pinning is applied.

 <div class="divider--half"></div>